“I never hurt nobody but myself, and that's nobody's business but my own.”

-And so, Eve’s story intersects with all of the others on the day in question: July 4th, 2020.
+And so, Eve’s story now intersects with all of the others on the important day in question: July 4th, 2020.

-Eve has taken up voice and dance classes again at Faye’s urging, and while she’s still quite sure she has no talent to speak of, on some level Eve is enjoying involving herself in her childhood passion once more.
+Eve has taken up voice and dance classes again at Yantra’s urging, and while she’s still quite sure she has no talent to speak of, on some level Eve is enjoying involving herself in her childhood passions once more

-The COVID-19 pandemic caused Eve to become temporarily gloomier, and even more pessimistic about life, but apart from this minor fluctuation in her mood, the pandemic is effecting Eve minimally.
+The COVID-19 pandemic caused Eve to become temporarily gloomier, and even more pessimistic about life, but apart from this fluctuation in her mood, the pandemic is affecting Eve minimally.

 Yantra has been the manager of The Dark Side—the BDSM cabaret owned and run by Ken’s mistress, Lobida—since it opened back in 2009.
-In late 2019, Yantra suggested that Eve start working at the club as her assistant manager, and Eve has found the excitement and intensity of the energy at the venue has given her more motivation to engage with life once more.
+In late 2019, Yantra suggested that Eve start working at the club as a hostess and her assistant manager, and Eve has found the excitement and intensity of the energy at the venue has given her more motivation to engage with life again.
 In fact, Eve had agreed to perform at TDS prior to the lockdown.
-Tonight is the club’s first night open for more than three months, and it’s to be Eve’s public performing debut.
+Tonight is the club’s first open night for more than three months, and it’s to be Eve’s public performing debut.
 She’s nervous, but also excited.

-Eve's father has just been awarded the Partisan Party nomination for the presidential elections in November, and despite the Partisan National Convention closing party still being underway at the Lincoln Center, Ken has arrived at TDS to hear Eve sing.
+Eve’s father has just been awarded the Partisan Party nomination for the US presidential elections in November, and despite the Partisan National Convention closing party still being underway at the Lincoln Center, Ken has arrived at TDS to see Eve’s performance.
 Eve can’t quite believe that her father is actually here in person to see her perform . . .